 Playing a game with your baby can be a subjective experience for individual parents.
 Despite that, there are certain points that you must keep in mind while interacting with your baby through the use of games and activities.

-The objective of these activities is to improve the development of the baby in different spheres of social interaction, cognitive development, and motor skills.
+These activities can help with your 7-month-old baby’s development and improve their social, cognitive development, and motor skills.
 However, remember to make these activities as part of the daily routine.
-Do not force the activities on the baby and give him time to get used to them.
+Do not force the activities on the baby–give them enough time to get used to them.

 Frequently Asked Questions